cornell-ece5745/ece5745-tut6-asic-flow/docs/index.md

 steps to do what we want them to.
 Parameters will be passed to all steps that have that parameter.

 Let's take a look at step creation and connection.
-We create the special ADK s tep first.
+We create the special ADK step first.
 And then we instantiate all of the other steps below.

 ```python
   # ADK step